Entry-Level Attorney Careers – Accepting Applications

 A complete application should include all of the following:

-Character Investigation - All appointments are subject to a character investigation.
-Appointment to a critical-sensitive position may require a background investigation as well.
+Character Investigation - All appointments are subject to a character and background investigation.

 All application materials should be e-mailed to firstname.lastname@example.org.

-Please e-mail questions regarding entry-level attorney careers at the OCC to email@example.com.
+Any questions regarding entry-level attorney careers at the OCC should be e-mailed to email@example.com.

 Program Appointment and Salary

 Reporting Dates - Most selections for job offers and commitments are expected to be made late in the calendar year.
-Selectees will ordinarily report the following fall.
-There is usually some flexibility in determining the specific date.
+Successful candidates will ordinarily report the following fall with some flexibility in determining the specific reporting date.

-Successful candidates serve as clerks pending bar membership.
-The OCC reclassifies clerks acquiring bar membership as attorneys (this is not a promotion and does not involve a salary increase) and terminates the appointments of candidates who do not acquire bar membership in 14 months.
+Successful candidates serve as law clerks pending bar membership.
+Upon admission to the bar, clerks are reclassified as attorneys (this is not a promotion and does not involve a salary increase).
+Candidates are generally expected to acquire bar membership within 14 months.

-Salaries for incoming 2015 attorneys will be at least $107,500 for Washington headquarters positions.
+Salaries for incoming 2016 attorneys will be at least $107,500 for Washington headquarters positions.
 Salaries in the various district office locations may be different because of geographic differentials that apply to those offices.
-Judicial law clerks and recent law graduates will be paid at a higher starting salary, which takes into consideration prior experience as an attorney.
+Judicial law clerks and recent law graduates may be paid a higher starting salary, taking into consideration prior experience as an attorney.
 The OCC also offers incoming attorneys up to $2,500 for a bar review course and $2,500 for relocation expenses when an applicant is required to move 50 miles or more for their work location.
 Additional salary information is available upon request.

 The OCC provides one of the best benefits programs in government.
 Although part of the federal government, the OCC has a more flexible salary and benefits program than most other government offices.
 Many benefits are paid for by the agency, at no cost to employees, while others are generously subsidized.
 Employment with the OCC may qualify for federal student loan repayment programs.